 A T-bone steak is named for the bone that looks like a "T" at the top center and contains parts of both the top loin (strip steak) and filet mignon cuts.
 Because of this bone's presence, though, T-bone steaks have a particularly "meaty" taste compared to other cuts.
 In order to properly cook a T-bone, you'll need to make a two-layer fire to have a high and medium heat searing this cut indirectly since the bone stops the meat from making direct contact with the hot grill... grates.Continue to 5 of 5 below.

 05 of 05

-Strip steaks are also known as New York strip steaks, Delmonico steaks, or shell steaks and are part of the T bone steak that's been divided from the filet mignon by the bone.
-They can be marinated if you choose, but it's most often recommended that you simply combine it with compound butter in a dry-heat cook.
-Once you do, all you have to do is grill them simply, turning once, until the desired doneness.
+Strip steaks are also known as New York strip steaks, Delmonico steaks, or shell steaks and are part of the T-bone steak that's been divided from the filet mignon by the bone.
+They can be marinated but are best simply combined with compound butter for a dry-heat cook.
+Once you combine these ingredients, all you have to do is grill them, turning once, until the desired doneness is achieved.